WilsonBillkia/bane/README.md

 The Ansible playbooks use Vagrant and VirtualBox VMs for the provisioning but they should work on any linux host with whatever user and  keypair you want to use to manage things install on it.
 (I set this up mainly to do some stuff with raspberry pi's)

+NB most of the heavy lifting here is someone elses code: the excellent Openstack Ansible Hardening project.
+All I've done is automating the build of the lab pretty much!

 ## Requirements on Host:
 Tested on the following:
 * ansible 2.5.0